 Beyond the Sun Road is a song by Loic J Tuckey and Zebedee C Budworth.
-This is a live performance version which relies on the raw, unfiltered delivery of Loic and Zeb’s live shows.
+This is a live performance version that relies on the raw, unfiltered delivery of Loic and Zeb’s live shows.
 The performance was recorded in the Hatch DIY space in Sheffield.
-Finally, it was mastered by the Loose Hair Lathe Cuts – a highly rated record cutting company.
+Finally, it was mastered by Loose Hair Lathe Cuts – a highly rated record cutting company.

 The Sun Road is located in wild country and travellers will find free-roaming wildlife such as Bighorn sheep and Mountain goats.
 The highest point is Logans Pass, which stands at 6,646 feet.
 And, despite being fraught with dangerous winding roads, sharp curves and falling rocks, the drive is considered a cruiser’s paradise.
 Providing you aren’t in a hurry, of course.
-In fact, with so many picnic spots, viewing points and hiking opportunities, you really feel that 50-mile stretch is best experienced over a lifetime.
+In fact, with so many picnic spots, viewing points and hiking opportunities, you really feel that a 50-mile stretch is best experienced over a lifetime.

-Beyond the Sun Road, by Loic J Tuckey & Zebedee C Budworth, is an account of events which occurred on a road trip heading from Cut Bank to the Glacier National Park, and beyond the Sun Road.
+Beyond the Sun Road, by Loic J Tuckey & Zebedee C Budworth, is an account of events that occurred on a road trip heading from Cut Bank to the Glacier National Park, and beyond the Sun Road.
 Listen now.

 More songs about travelling the world

 Who doesn’t love songs about travelling the world?
 I mean, they’re great.
-Simply pen down the details of small events from a road-trip or all-inclusive package holiday, then set them alongside a rock riff.
+Simply pen down the details of small events from a road trip or all-inclusive package holiday, then set them alongside a rock riff.
 Bob’s your uncle, Fanny’s your three-minute radio-friendly hit.

 Willie Nelson couldn’t get enough of the road, telling anyone who’d listen “I can’t wait to get back on the road again.”
 And, Vanessa Carlton was equally keen on going the distance.
-In fact, she designed and built her own motorised piano which allowed her to continue performing while she travelled nigh on a thousand miles.
+In fact, she designed and built her own motorised piano which allowed her to continue performing while she travelled nigh-on a thousand miles.

 Gilet.
 A man gets caught stuck in a terrible hotel for longer than expected.